 GOV public sector pay and employment data show trends in female employment in the public sector (as % of total) in 20 OECD countries and the share of women at different responsibility levels (as % of total) in 16 OECD countries.
 The data show a persistent increase in women's participation in public employment.
 In the seven OECD countries with a data time series since 1990, women have accounted for over half of the public sector workforce since 1995.
-When the central or federal administration is considered alone, a similar trend is evident - although women's participation in this level of government lags that of the public sector workforce is not just the result of increasing numbers of low skill and low pay jobs being available to them.
+When the central or federal administration is considered alone, a similar trend is evident - although women's participation in this level of government lags that of the public sector as a whole.
+Reassuringly, these data suggest that the increased participation of women in the public sector workforce is not just the result of increasing numbers of low skill and low pay jobs being available to them.

-OECD (2007), State of the Public Service.
-Paris.
-(Forthcoming),
+OECD (2007), State of the Public Service, OECD, Paris (forthcoming),

-OECD (2005), Management in Government: Feasibility Report on the Development of Comparative Data, Paris.
+OECD (2005), Management in Government: Feasibility Report on the Development of Comparative Data, OECD, Paris.

-OECD (2002), Highlights of public sector pay and employment trends, Paris.
+OECD (2002), Highlights of public sector pay and employment trends, OECD, Paris.

-Activities of: Central State General g government Social security fu nds Other public Other public sector Private sector in the public domain Production stage: Revenue s Inputs Public sector processes termediate outcon nediate outcomes Final outcomes Antecedents or constraints Functional sector: General public services Defence Public order & safety Economic affairs Environmental protection Housing & community amenities Health Recreation, culture and religion Education Social protection
+Activities General government Other public Other public sector Private sector in the public of: Central State Local Social security fu ınds doma ain Production stage: Revenu es Inputs Public s processes ector Outputs and inter mediate outcom ies Final outcomes A Antecedents or constraints Functional sector: General public services Defei nce Public order safety & Economic affairs tection Housing & community amenities Healt ind Education Social protection